-Pursuant to the Water and Sewer Act, the County is authorized to issue bonds secured by the full faith and credit and unlimited taxing power of the County to provide funds for the design, construction, establishment, purchase and condemnation of water systems, sewerage systems and surface water drainage systems in the service areas created by the County.
+Pursuant to Title 6 of the Code of Public Local Laws of Washington County, as amended (the "Water and Sewer Act"), the County is authorized to issue bonds secured by the full faith and credit and unlimited taxing power of the County to provide funds for the design, construction, establishment, purchase and condemnation of water systems, sewerage systems and surface water drainage systems in the service areas created by the County.
 To the extent that the special assessments and other charges imposed by the County with respect to a certain project are insufficient to pay that portion of the principal of and interest on any such bonds attributable to the cost of a project, the County is obligated to levy and to collect a tax upon all property subject to unlimited County taxation within the corporate limits of Washington County in rate and amount sufficient to provide funds as may be necessary to provide for the payment of such portion of the principal and interest as it becomes due.

 By State law, the total bonded indebtedness of the County for these purposes, including bonded indebtedness previously issued by the former Washington County Sanitary District, may not exceed 25% of the assessed value of all property in Washington County subject to unlimited County taxation.
 At the time the State law was enacted the assessed value was equal to 40% of market value.
-Pursuant to legislation passed by the Maryland General Assembly, real property assessment law was altered to reflect the full market value assessments.
+Pursuant to legislation passed by the Maryland General Assembly, real property assessment law was altered to reflect full market value assessments.
 Therefore, to maintain the intent of the State law, 25% of the 40% previous reduction of assessed value, or 10%, is used to calculate the legal debt margin.